project-chip/connectedhomeip/src/tools/interop/idt/README.md

 > **_IMPORTANT_**
 > `idt_` commands are shell aliases helpful for administrative commands.
 > `idt` invokes the `idt` python package.
-> Output from `idt` will always be colorized while output from sub processes is
+> Output from `idt` will generally be colorized while output from sub processes is
 > generally not.

 RPi users, as needed: